 The Hamas government’s social welfare minister, Ahmed Kurd, said the group “refuse[s] to receive the humanitarian aid until all those who were detained aboard the ships are released.
 We also insist that the equipment be delivered in its entirety.”

-Kurd said that Israel’s decision to allow a number of wheelchairs to be delivered to the Gaza Strip was a “deception,” claiming that the batteries that operate them had been removed, making them useless.
+Kurd added that Israel’s decision to allow a number of wheelchairs to be delivered to the Gaza Strip was a “deception,” claiming that the batteries needed to operate them had been removed by the IDF, rendering them useless.

-The Hamas minister said that Israel’s decision to send some of the aid that was seized aboard the ships to the Gaza Strip was designed to divert attention from the “massacre” that took place in the sea.
+The Hamas minister also said that Israel’s decision to send some of the aid that had been seized aboard the ships to the Gaza Strip was designed to divert attention from the “massacre” that had taken place in the sea.

-Calling for lifting the blockade on the Gaza Strip, Kurd welcomed Egypt’s decision to reopen the Rafah border crossing.
-He expressed hope that the terminal would remain opened on a permanent basis.
+Calling to lift the blockade on the coastal territory, Kurd welcomed Egypt’s decision to reopen the Rafah border crossing on Tuesday.
+He expressed hope that the terminal would remain open on a permanent basis.

 Taher a-Nunu, spokesman for the Hamas government, said that the issue of the humanitarian aid would be resolved only through consultations with the organizers of the convoy in Turkey.

 He stressed that Hamas’s top priority now was to ensure the release of all those who had been detained aboard the ships.
 Aid groups say lack of recipient is problem

 The COGAT official added that his office oversaw the transfer of “between 80 and 100 truckloads of humanitarian aid into Gaza every day,” and that the initial estimate of the total amount of goods contained on the docked flotilla ships amounted to “between 70 and 80 truckloads, or roughly one day of work at the Kerem Shalom Crossing.”